YaoMingshan/Algorithms/README.md

 # Algorithms
-Recorder the study journey of algothms
+Recorder the study journey of algorithms